The Warrior, Champion Or Superhero

-The overall aim of this ad as a result is to deliver strength, masculinity and inspiration.
-BMW have created this ad to show its consumers how powerful they really are and promote themselves to be.
+The overall aim of this ad, as a result, is to deliver strength, masculinity and inspiration.
+BMW has created this ad to show its consumers how powerful they really are and promote themselves to be.
 Featuring actor Scott Eastwood, son of famous Clint Eastwood, the ads voiceover talks about how you shouldn’t be afraid of hard work and to earn your success in mastering this world.
 ‘It doesn’t matter what you do in life, just be the best at it’.
 Almost acting like a coach and an achiever, hence BMW as a hero brand archetype.

 If you would like to find out more about our research regarding Brand Archetypes please use our contact us button below and someone will be in touch shortly.